Wyatt-Stanke/factorio/simulator/lane/SIMPLE.md

 - $pos_i$ = current position of item `i`
 - $pos_{next}$ = position of the item with the highest position on the connecting lane, if applicable
+- $nextlength$ = length of the connecting lane, if applicable
 - $v$ = movement speed for this lane type
 - $\Delta$ = maximum allowed spacing distance = 64